 Attention Teachers: Group visit reservations for the 2020-21 school year will open early August 2020.

-Group visits are 2.5 hour self-guided exploration of the Museum.
-Museum staff will greet you, review a few rules and logistics, and then your group will be free to explore the various Museum exhibits at your own pace until the end of your scheduled visit.
+Group visits are 2.5 hour self-guided exploration of the Children’s Museum.
+Children’s Museum staff will greet you, review a few rules and logistics, and then your group will be free to explore the various Children’s Museum exhibits at your own pace until the end of your scheduled visit.

 Group Visit Basics